hajdumozes/kata-collection/src/main/java/sevenkyu/vowelcount/notes.md

-- TODO: test case 1: return should be the count of vowels in a word
+- DONE: test case 1: return should be the count of vowels in a word
 - TODO: test case 2: y doesn't count as vowels
 - TODO: test case 3: cases shouldn't matter